vesoft-inc/nebula/docs/get-started.md

 ```

 to start and login to the docker container.
-After login, you're in the `root/` directory and you should use `cd ~/nebula-graph/` to switch to the nebula home directory.
+After login, you're in the `root` directory and you should use `cd ~/nebula-graph/` to switch to the nebula home directory.

 Run